Valves and piston rings, are crucial for your engine to function properly.

 But First, What Are Their Functions

-Piston rings are located between the piston and cylinder and provide four different functions:
+Firstly, piston rings are located, between the piston and cylinder and provide, four different functions:

 - Every time combustion occurs, the internal temperature of the cylinder spikes.
 These high temperatures can cause serious damage.
-As a result, piston rings help transfer this excess heat from the piston head to the cylinder; reducing the risk of heat damage.
+As a result, piston rings help transfer this excess heat from the piston head to the cylinder.
+Consequently, reducing the risk of heat damage.

-It is important to note that piston rings do wear out; which means you’ll have to replace them at some point.
+It is important to note that, piston rings do wear out.
+Therefore, you’ll have to replace them at some point.